 The Cessnock LGA is located on the traditional lands of the Wonnarua people, the Awabakal people and the Darkinjung people.
-Within the lands of the Wonnaura Nation are many significant Aboriginal sites.
+Within the lands of the Wonnarua Nation are many significant Aboriginal sites.
 Wonnarua means 'land of hills and plains'.
 The Cessnock LGA is home to many localities and places with Aboriginal names and histories.
-Many of the villages and localities in the LGA bear Aboriginal names include Kurri Kurri (meaning 'the beginning' or 'the first'), Wollombi (meaning 'meeting place' or meeting waters'), Congewai, Nulkaba, Laguna and Kalingo.
+Many of the villages and localities in the LGA bear Aboriginal names, including Kurri Kurri (meaning 'the beginning' or 'the first'), Wollombi (meaning 'meeting place' or 'meeting waters'), Congewai, Nulkaba, Laguna and Kalingo.

-European settlement dates from the 1820s has seen a diverse range of agricultural production, the rise and fall of heavy industry and the enduring influence of our world-class vineyards.
-The Cessnock estimated resident population at 2019 is 59,985.
+European settlement dates back to the 1820s and has seen a diverse range of agricultural production, the rise and fall of heavy industry and the enduring influence of our world-class vineyards.
+The estimated resident population in the Cessnock LGA at 2021 is 61,256.